 CakePHP lets you convert a controller into a RESTful API resource.
 We will use a prefixed (in other words, namespaced) controller to prevent cluttering your main controller for that given resource.

-extension in the URL.
+Using $routes->setExtensions(['json']); tells the framework to parse the .json extension in the URL.
 Otherwise it will think it's a part of the method name.

 CakePHP 4